This is what started it all.

 - Repair (jacked up to the gills) which is why we can learn so easily then - BDNF.

-- Mitochondria and energy - mitochondria accumulate errors over time and maybe the Jenga piece that brings everything down in terms of aging
+- Mitochondria and energy - mitochondria accumulate errors over time and it may be the Jenga piece that brings everything down in terms of aging

 Fast forward 3 decades!